Strong Characterization for the Airy Line Ensemble: Concentration Bounds and Extreme Path Estimates

 \end{prop}

 \begin{proof}

 We will establish this proposition by using \Cref{p:extreme}, together with \Cref{tobridge} (to express Dyson Brownian motion through non-intersecting Brownian bridges ending at the same point).
-Throughout this proof, we will assume (as we may, by the scaling invariance \Cref{scale}) that $A = B^{-1}$.
+Throughout this proof, we will assume (by translation) that $u_n = 0$ and (by the scaling invariance \Cref{scale}) that $A = B^{-1}$.